 Deshaun Watson & Other Top Values

-Desahaun Watson is a popular pick already, yet he is sitting at +3400 behind names like Philip Rivers and Ben Roethlisberger.
+Desahaun Watson is a popular pick already, and he has moved up into the top three in terms of odds at +1000.
 After tearing his ACL in 2017, he came back and posted strong numbers.
 He completed 68.3% of his passes, and had 4,165 passing yards.
 He kept his interceptions to a minimum, throwing nine, and had 26 passing touchdowns.
 Watson also rushed for 551 yards and five touchdowns.
 Having about 4,700 yards of total offense and 31 touchdowns is a very above average year.

 If Carson Wentz can stay healthy, he is another quarterback with MVP potential.
 In 2017 he missed three games, and posted 33 touchdowns and 3,296 passing yards.
 He also had nearly 300 rushing yards.
 Wentz has a solid play-calling staff around him and plenty of weapons to work with.
 16 games will be crucial and he only did that in his rookie season.
 Philly has a strong offensive line, but the luck has been poor.
 I have Wentz going for over 4,000 yards and over 30 touchdowns, and there is room for more.
 The Eagles will be a playoff threat, and the big market also helps his appeal.
-Wentz comes in at +1100, so he isn’t that far behind from some of the big names.
-I like him over the Brady and Brees tier.
+Wentz comes in at +2000, so he isn’t that far behind from some of the big names.

 - Live US Sports Betting Odds